Skip to content

 One-week re-engagement

-Use this about a week later when you have a useful reason to reopen the conversation, like a new listing, price change, or tighter set of options.
+Use this about a week later when you have a useful reason to reopen the conversation, like a new listing, price change, or a shorter list of homes worth a look.

 Hi [Name],

 If your plans changed, no problem.
-Just let me know and I'll adjust.
+Let me know and I'll adjust.

 Best,